 For B2C, the customers' needs tend to revolve around a single individual or small group of people.
 For example, a single shirt, a pair of shoes, or a griller for the family.
 They are rather straightforward and simple to satisfy.
 This means the costs of B2C products and services are much lower and there is a much bigger demand for them.

 Therefore, B2C businesses have a significantly higher volume of leads that need support at a time.

-Here, marketing automation and social CRM (sCRM) tools can come into play to streamline the collecting, tracking, and processing of massive quantities of data.
+Here, Marketing Automation and Social CRM (sCRM) tools for WeChat can come into play to streamline the collecting, tracking, and processing of massive quantities of data.